mohammadteeti/OPOST_AUTOMATION/README.md

 - **Configurations File**

     The code relies on a .cfg configuration file to initiate the browser in different modes and on various hosts, enabling multiple running scenarios and providing flexibility for different use cases.

+- **ٍSimple Notification System**

+    The code plays a beep to notify the user about errors in the flow, such as issues with reading shipments or browser connection problems.
+It also displays a red/green label for quick identification of the issue's status.